alt_headshot

 Long Biographical Statement

-Initially, the Institute focused on climate change.
-But after the first two years it became evident that America’s failure to address global warming was primarily the result of hyperpolarization.
-Overcoming hyper-partisan political polarization has thus been the main focus of Steve’s work ever since.
-Between 2014 and 2016 the Institute convened a series of small invitational conclaves on hyperpolarization which brought together influential thought leaders on both the left and the right.
-The participants in these conclaves included prominent luminaries such as social psychologist Jonathan Haidt, political scientists Thomas Mann and Norman Ornstein, PBS’s Firing Line host Margaret Hoover, controversial scholar Charles Murray, The Breakthrough Institute’s Ted Nordhaus, Reason magazine’s Nick Gillespie, MoveOn.org founder Joan Blades, Log Cabin Republicans founder Rich Tafel, and Daily Beast editor-in-chief John Avlon, as well as many others.
-Then in 2017, Steve began work on Developmental Politics, which is coming to fruition in 2020.
+Between 2014 and 2016 the Institute convened a series of invitational conclaves on hyperpolarization which brought together influential thought leaders on both the left and the right.
+The participants in the Institute’s conclaves included prominent luminaries such as social psychologist Jonathan Haidt, political scientists Thomas Mann and Norman Ornstein, PBS’s Firing Line host Margaret Hoover, controversial scholar Charles Murray, The Breakthrough Institute’s Ted Nordhaus, Reason magazine’s Nick Gillespie, MoveOn.org founder Joan Blades, Log Cabin Republicans founder Rich Tafel, and Daily Beast editor-in-chief John Avlon, as well as many others.
+Then in 2017, Steve began work on Developmental Politics, which was published in 2020.

 Integral Philosophy